| sphinx(1) | command-line client for the SPHINX password manager | sphinx(1) |

 - ./sphinx.cfg

-Files are parsed in this order, this means global settings can be overridden by per-user and per-directory settings.
+Later files override earlier ones, allowing global settings to be overridden by per-user and per-directory settings.

-The datadir (default: ~/.sphinx) variable holds the location for your client parameters.
-Particularly it contains a masterkey which is used to derive secrets.
-The master key - if not available - is generated by issuing an init command.
+- datadir (default: ~/.sphinx): Specifies the directory where client parameters are stored.
+Particularly, it contains a masterkey which is used to derive secrets.
+If missing, it is generated by the init command.
 You SHOULD back up and encrypt this master key.

-Specify address and port for backward compatibility with an old v1 server.
-If there is no record found with v2 get operations sphinx will attempt a v1 style get request and see if the record is available from “old times”.
-If a v1 record is found a new v2 style record is created, so no need to send a v1 get request for this particular record anymore.
+- address / port: These variables are only used for backward compatibility with old v1 servers.
+If no record is found with a v2 get operation, SPHINX will then attempt a v1-style get request and see if the record is available from “old times”.
+If a v1 record is found, a new v2-style record is created.
+A v1 get request for this particular record is not needed anymore.

-delete_upgraded enables automatic deletion of v1 records after automatically upgrading them to v2 records.
-Unless you use also other clients that are v1 only (like androsphinx) this is the recommended setting, it removes crust and enables server operators to see if their users are finally completely v2, and can disable v1 support.
+- delete_upgraded (default: False): Enables automatic deletion of v1 records after upgrading to v2.
+This setting is recommended unless using v1-only clients like androsphinx.
+It enables server operators to see if their users are finally completely v2, so that they can disable v1 support.

-The threshold option must specify the number of servers necessary to operate sphinx.
+- threshold: Specifies the number of servers required for SPHINX operations.
 If the [servers] section contains more than two entries, this value must be greater than 1 and less than the number of servers listed in the [servers] section: 1 < threshold < len(servers).

 -